About Keystone Camp

 Keystone rents the facilities of Promised Land Camp

 All staff are selected by Keystone.
-Staff includes Directors, cooks, counselors, junior counselors, activity leaders, and a camp pastor.
+Staff includes directors, cooks, counselors, junior counselors, activity leaders, and a camp pastor.

 Who is camp for?